pebblecode/pebble-handbook/great-people/pebble-people-bio/dave-hillier.md

 - Agile: I've shipped many a project as part of Agile teams, been a Scrum Master and try to answer [Agile/Scrum questions on Stackexchange](http://stackexchange.com/filters/99472/agile-scrum).
 I'm also a big advocate for XP practices and Continuous Delivery.
 - Distributed Systems: my experience in MMO game development and finance has given me a solid understanding of building distributed systems.
 I also have a passing interest in distributed databases and messaging middleware because they share some of the same characteristics.
 - Games Development: making games is a fun, satifying and creative experience.
 I've spent over half my career doing it so I know at least a bit about most stuff, jack-of-all-trades.
-- Architecture: I've taken a high-level view of projects many times and been responsible for integration.
+- Architecture: I've taken a high-level view of projects many times and been responsible for integration of systems.
+- Legacy code: I can help you get your code base productive again!
+- Build and CI

 ## What are you working on for your 10% time?
 Nothing yet!